-- (g) Objections to Confirmation. - (1) Time for Filing Objections.
-Unless otherwise permitted by the Court, an objection must be filed within three working days following the sale.
+(g) Objections to Confirmation.

+(i) Time for Filing Objections.
+Unless otherwise permitted by the Court, an objection must be filed within seven (7) days following the sale.
 The party or person filing an objection shall serve a copy of the objection upon the Marshal and all other parties to the action, and shall also file a Certificate of Service indicating the date and manner of service.
-Opposition to the objection must be filed within five days after receipt of the objection of the sale.
+Opposition to the objection must be filed within seven (7) days after receipt of the objection of the sale.